-- Credit and dilution risk, associated with nonheld for trading; - Settlement, counterparty, position risks, related to the held for trading portfolio; - Currency risk ; - Risk related to changes in prices of basic products; - Operational risk.
+- Credit and dilution risk, associated with non-held for trading portfolio; - Settlement, counterparty, position risks, related to the held for trading portfolio; - Currency risk; - Risk related to changes in prices of basic products; - Operational risk.

-Belgian investment companies are supervised by the Financial Services and Markers Authority, or FSMA (previously "Commission bancaire, financière et des assurances", or CBFA).
-The equity of the Belgian subsidiary, approved as "brokerage company" must meet the general solvency ratio calculated on the basis of third party funds and other requirement defined by the circular D4/EB/97/1: which have to cover the third party funds, certain fixed assets and overhead on the one hand, and cover the credit risk and market risk on the other hand.
+Belgian investment companies are supervised by the Financial Services and Markers Authority (FSMA).
+The equity of the Belgian subsidiary CapitalatWork S.A, approved as "brokerage company" must meet the general solvency ratio calculated on the basis of third party funds and other requirement defined by the circular D4/EB/97/1: which have to cover the third party funds, certain fixed assets and overhead on the one hand, and cover the credit risk and market risk on the other hand.